getgrav/grav-learn/pages/03.themes/04.theme-vars/docs.md

 ##### media()

 This returns an array containing all the media associated with a page.
 These include **images**, **videos**, and other **files**.
-You can access media methods as described in the [media documentation][media] for content.
+You can access media methods as described in the [media documentation](../../content/media) for content.
 Because it is an array, Twig filters and functions can be used.

 ```
 {% set first_image = page.media|first %}